Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Pombaline Cage

-Pombaline Cage, also known as Gaiola Pombalina, is the building seismic-resistant construction technique that was developed during the reconstruction of Lisbon, following the 1755 Lisbon earthquake.
-It involves reinforcing a masonry structure with an internal wooden cage.
+The Pombaline Cage, also known as Gaiola Pombalina, is the seismic-resistant construction technique that was developed during the reconstruction of Lisbon, following the devastation of the 1755 earthquake.

 This construction method was used during the reconstruction of Lisbon Baixa, the downtown area of Lisbon.

-Before the Pombaline Cage, buildings in Lisbon were mostly made of stone or masonry, which didn't hold up well during earthquakes.
+Before the Pombaline Cage, buildings in Lisbon were mostly made of stone or masonry, which didn’t hold up well during earthquakes.
+The wooden framework is lighter than solid masonry walls, reducing the overall weight of the buildings.

 The implementation of the Pombaline Cage technique was a significant advancement in building construction and earthquake resilience.
 It not only allowed for the reconstruction of Lisbon, but also influenced architectural practices in other earthquake-prone regions around the world.